hyperspy/hyperspy/doc/user_guide/model.rst

     SAMFire

-SAMFire (Smart Adaptive Multi-dimensional Fitting) is an algorithm created to avoid the starting value (or local / false minima) problem, which often arises when fitting multi-dimensional datasets.
+SAMFire (Smart Adaptive Multi-dimensional Fitting) is an algorithm created to reduce the starting value (or local / false minima) problem, which often arises when fitting multi-dimensional datasets.

 The algorithm will be described in full when accompanying paper is published,